MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/custom-audio-effects.md

 ---
-Description: This article describes how to create a Windows Runtime component that implements the IBasicAudioEffect interface to allow you to create custom effects for audio streams.
+description: This article describes how to create a Windows Runtime component that implements the IBasicAudioEffect interface to allow you to create custom effects for audio streams.
 title: Custom audio effects
 ms.date: 02/08/2017
 ms.topic: article